gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 *Blink blink*, pause.
 Dockety spread its arms.
 Slowly,
-Crusher raised its own---
+Crusher raised its own—

----and froze,
+—and froze,
 the motors in its shoulders grinding in protest.
 Prancing on its crab legs,
 Lasercase stepped into view from behind the heavy hauler.